whatl3y/txr/README.md

 - If sending a file, it's streamed to the listening client through fs.createReadStream
-- If sending a directory, the entire directory is zipped up on the sender's machine, then the output zipped buffer is sent to the listening client
+- If sending a directory, the entire directory is zipped up on the sender's machine, then the output zipped file is streamed to the listening client

 ## How does txr ("transfer") work?